DIPlib/diplib/src/documentation/concepts.md

 a connectivity of 1 leads to 4 nearest neighbors (the edge neighbors), and a connectivity of 2 leads to 8 nearest neighbors (the edge and vertex neighbors).

-We use negative values for connectivity in some algorithms.
-These indicate alternating connectivities, which leads to more isotropic shapes, in e.g. the binary dilation, than using the same connectivity for all iterations.
+We use negative values for connectivity in some algorithms, in e.g. the binary dilation.
+These indicate alternating connectivities, which leads to more isotropic shapes than using the same connectivity for all iterations.
 These alternating connectivities are available only if the function takes a `dip::sint` as connectivity parameter.